|Monthly Fees||Fee-Free ATM||Products|

 You’ve probably heard of Barclays because of its consumer and small business credit cards, but they also offer personal banking services.

 Barclays US Savings features a high-yield savings account that earns a competitive APY.
 Customers also have access to CDs with terms ranging from three months to five years.
 CD rates are lower than found with other top online banks, though.
-Neither account type charges monthly fees or has minimum deposit requirements.
+Neither account type charges monthly maintenance fees or has minimum deposit requirements.
 Barclays doesn’t have a checking account option currency.